LaProp: Separating Momentum and Adaptivity in Adam: Conceptual Framework

-Let $\ell(\theta)$ be the loss function we want to minimize, and $\theta$ the model parameter(s).
-When $\ell(\theta)$ is differentiable, which is the case in modern deep learning, the popular choice is to perform a stochastic gradient descent step with step size $\lambda$.
-One also speeds up the training procedure by introducing momentum, which is an acceleration term added to the update rule:
+Let $\ell(\theta)$ be the loss function we want to minimize, and $\theta$ the model parameters that we optimize.
+To minimize $\ell$, stochastic gradient descent (SGD) performs an update step $\theta_{t+1} = \theta_t - \lambda_t \nabla \ell(\theta_{t})$, where $\lambda$ is a step size.
+The optimization can be sped up by introducing momentum, which uses past update steps to accelerate the current step.
+The update rule can be expressed as

-where $\mu$ is the momentum hyperparameter.
-Momentum (in some special but similar form) has been proven to accelerate convergence \cite{nesterov1983method}, and it is an experimental fact that optimization of neural networks benefits from momentum \cite{sutskever2013importance}.
-When mini-batch training is used, $g_t$ is computed as an average over the mini-batch of data.
-It has recently been shown that stochastic gradient descent can finds the global minimum for a neural network despite the fact that no line search is performed over the update step size \cite{du2018gradient, zou2018stochastic}.
+where $\mu_t$ is the momentum hyperparameter controlling how the momentum decays.
+Here the factor $1-\mu_t$ before $\lambda_t$ is neglected for clarity.
+The Heavy-Ball momentum has $\gamma_t=0$, and the Nesterov momentum has $\gamma_t = \mu_t$.
+We assume $\gamma_t=0$ in the following discussion.
+Momentum has been proven to accelerate convergence \cite{nesterov1983method}, and it is an experimental fact that optimization of neural networks benefits from momentum \cite{sutskever2013importance}.